MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/overview.md

 ## Use Case for DSC 2.0

-DSC 2.0 is supported for use with [Azure Policy's machine configuration][2].
+DSC 2.0 is supported for use with [Azure Automanage's machine configuration feature][2].
 Other scenarios, such as directly calling DSC Resources with `Invoke-DscResource`, may be functional but aren't the primary intended use of this version.

-If you aren't using Azure Policy's machine configuration feature, you should use DSC 1.1.
+If you aren't using Azure Automanage's machine configuration feature, you should use DSC 1.1.

 DSC 3.0 is available in public beta and should only be used with Azure machine configuration (which supports it) or for non-production environments to test migrating away from DSC 1.1.